 The New King In Town

-Gartner obviously believe that the way forward is less about realignment, but more about killing the old king and replacing him with a new one called Content Services.
+Gartner obviously believe that the way forward is less about realignment, but more about killing the old king and replacing him with a new one called Content Services Platform.
 (Very “Game of Thrones” if I may say so.)

-The term content services is much more generic than ECM and covers a wider spread of technologies, such as EFSS tools, content federation and migration services (sometimes referred to as Extract, Transform and Load or ETL), as well as standard ECM tech such as capture, classification, workflow and document management.
+The term content services is much more generic than ECM and covers a wider spread of technologies, such as enterprise cloud file sharing tools, content federation and migration services (sometimes referred to as Extract, Transform and Load or ETL), as well as standard ECM tech such as capture, classification, workflow and document management.